shanecjones1999/shanecjones1999.github.io/_posts/2024-05-08-the-legacy-of-hawaiian-royalty-a-historical-perspective.md

 - Head to beach to swim after breakmark
 - Go to spot for lunch
 - Head back home
+- Pulled pork dinner

 ### Day 5: Surf day (Wednesday 2/21)

-- Surf
+- Surfing
+- I got up on my first wave, though I think I had the easiest board
+- Fried chicken lunch with taiyaki desert (custard is the best)
 - Cards
+- Some great dinner I am blanking on presently

-### Day 6: X (Thursday 2/22)
+### Day 6: Surf day (Pt 2) (Thursday 2/22)

+- Surfing part 2
+- Noah and Jimmy spotted a sea turtle
+- Curry udon lunch
+- Meet up with Tom for dinner at Golden Pork Ramen
+- Head over to catch the University of Honolulu vs Missouri volleyball game

+### Day 7: Snorkel day (Friday 2/23)

+- Grocery store lunch
 - Snorkel on west side beach
-- Grocery store lunch
-- University of Honolulu vs Missouri volleyball game

-### Day 7: Y (Friday 2/23)

-- Surf pt 2
-- Curry udon lunch
-- Donqiote
+- Saw a ton of sea urchin, a good number of fish, and one sea turtle
+- Don Quijote excursion for gifts
+- Big poker night ended with my pocket kings beating Jimmy's pocket aces (I had three of a kind)

-### Day 8: Z (Saturday 2/24)
+### Day 8: Last day (Saturday 2/24)

-- Yoga
+- Morning hot yoga class with Jen and Gabi
-- Curry fried pork rice bowl
+- Curry and tonkatsu over rice bowl for lunch
 - Chow dein dinner
 - Noah and Jimmy drive me to the airport

+## Post trip synopsis

+Hawaii was a blast and I hope to return.
+Jimmy and I put together a small Trader Joe's care package for Jen and Dewey which was greatly appreciated.
+Need to go back for the Pearl Harbor museum.